kdave/btrfs-progs/tests/README.md

 *tests/cli-tests/:*

-  * tests for command line interface, option coverage, weird optin combinations that should not work
+  * tests for command line interface, option coverage, weird option combinations that should not work
   * not necessary to do any functional testing, could be rather lightweight
   * functional tests should go to to other test dirs
   * the driver script will only execute `./test.sh` in the test directory